Duterte: ‘I will not submit to the Ombudsman’

 The President responded by accusing the Ombudsman of selective justice.

 “You say now that you have evidence on Mr. Duterte, say you will proceed with [investigating]the case, but the AMLC has not issued [a]resolution to release the statement of my bank accounts.
-You tell me not to be onion skinned?
+You tell me not to be onion-skinned?
 How about my right to freedom of expression?
-P@!&!)$)!&@(,” Duterte said.
+P*******a” Duterte said.

 ‘We should all resign’